The world abounds with insects, they are an intricate part of the environment and essential for our continued existence on this planet.

 This member of the ladybird family is neither spotted nor brightly colored as are most other Coccinellidae.
 It is widely used for biological control of mealy bugs and other scale insects.

-The larva look strikingly like the mealy bugs they prey on, a very aggressive mimicry tactic.
+The larvae look strikingly like the mealy bugs they prey on, a very aggressive mimicry tactic.
 Both the larval and adult stages of this predator attack all stages of mealy bugs, soft scales and aphids.

 The name "paper wasps" refers to members in the subfamily vespid of the Polistinae family of insects.
 Totaling around 1100 species, they are called paper wasps because they make their nests out of paper.